History of medicine: Islamic medicine

-The Islamic civilization rose to primacy in medical science as its physicians contributed significantly to the field of medicine, including anatomy, ophthalmology, pharmacology, pharmacy, physiology, and surgery.
-Islamic civilization's contribution to these fields within medicine was a gradual process that took hundreds of years.
-During the time of the first great Muslim dynasty, the Umayyad Caliphate (661-750 CE), these fields that were in their very early stages of development, and not much progress was made.
-One reason for the limited advancement in medicine during the Umayyad Caliphate was the Caliphate's focus on expansion after the death of Prophet Muhammad (632 CE).
+The Muslim world rose to primacy in medical science as its physicians contributed significantly to the field of medicine, including anatomy, ophthalmology, pharmacology, pharmacy, physiology, and surgery.
+Islamic civilization's contribution was a process that took hundreds of years.
+During the Umayyad Caliphate (661–750 CE), these fields were in their very early stages of development, and little progress was made.
+One reason for limited advancement in medicine was the Caliphate's focus on expansion after the death of Muhammad (632 CE).
 The focus on expansionism redirected resources from other fields, such as medicine.
-The priority on these factors led a dense amount of the population to believe that God will provide cures for their illnesses and diseases because of the attention on spirituality.

-There were also many other areas of interest during that time before there was a rising interest in the field of medicine.
-Abd al-Malik ibn Marwan, the fifth caliph of the Umayyad, developed governmental administration, adopted Arabic as the main language, and focused on many other areas.
-However, this rising interest in Islamic medicine grew significantly when the Abbasid Caliphate (750-1258 CE) overthrew the Umayyad Caliphate in 750 CE.
-This change in dynasty from the Umayyad Caliphate to the Abbasid Caliphate served as a turning point towards scientific and medical developments.
-A big contributor to this is because, under Abbasid rule, there was a great part of the Greek legacy that was transmitted into Arabic which by then, was the main language of Islamic nations.
-Because of this, many Islamic physicians were heavily influenced by the works of Greek scholars of Alexandria and Egypt and were able to further expand on those texts to produce new medical pieces of knowledge.
-This period of time is also known as the Islamic Golden Age where there was a period of development for development and flourishments of technology, commerce, and sciences including medicine.
-Additionally, during this time the creation of the first Islamic Hospital in 805 CE by the Abbasid caliph Harun al-Rashid in Baghdad was recounted as a glorious event of the Golden Age.
-This hospital in Baghdad contributed immensely to Baghdad's success and also provided educational opportunities for Islamic physicians.
-During the Islamic Golden Age, there were many famous Islamic physicians that paved the way for medical advancements and understandings.
-Muhammad ibn Zakariya al-Razi (965-1040 CE), sometimes referred to as the father of modern optics, is the author of the monumental Book of Optics and also was known for his work in differentiating smallpox from measles.
-However, this would not be possible without the influence from many different areas of the world that influenced the Arabs.
+Islamic medicine grew significantly when the Abbasid Caliphate (750–1258 CE) overthrew the Umayyad Caliphate in 750 CE.
+This change in dynasty served as a turning point towards scientific and medical developments.
+A large contributor to this was that, under Abbasid rule, much of the Greek legacy was transmitted into Arabic which by then, was the main language of Islamic peoples.
+Many Islamic physicians were heavily influenced by the works of Greek scholars of Alexandria and Egypt and were able to expand on those texts to produce new medical knowledge.
+This period of time is known as the Islamic Golden Age where there was development and flourishment of technology, commerce and sciences, including medicine.
+The creation of the first Islamic Hospital in 805 CE by the Abbasid caliph Harun al-Rashid in Baghdad was a significant development.
+This hospital provided educational opportunities for Islamic physicians.